Digital Proxy Footprints: How Facebook & Google Detect Proxies in 2026

 Passive OS Fingerprinting: Use providers (such as CyberYozh App) that support TCP/IP stack synchronization at the network level.
 This allows the proxy to send packets that technically match the OS declared in the profile (Windows or macOS).

-MTU (Maximum Transmission Unit) — the maximum packet size without fragmentation.
-MSS (Maximum Segment Size) — the payload capacity of the packet.
+MTU (Maximum Transmission Unit) is the maximum packet size without fragmentation.
+MSS (Maximum Segment Size) means the payload capacity of the packet.

 Standards: